 The November 15 PTSA General Meeting focused on student safety and wellness, as well as votes to approve the 2022-23 Budget and several new Officers.
 And, for the first time, the meeting was conducted both in-person at the GHS Library and via Zoom.

 The following PTSA membership actions were taken by votes of acclamation:

-- Approval of what had been the provision 2022-23 Budget, which features a $55,000 investment in supplement staffing for the GHS administration (primarily for communications and volunteer coordination).
-See the full budget.
+- Approval of what had been the provision 2022-23 Budget, which features a $55,000 investment in supplemental staffing for the GHS administration (primarily for communications and volunteer coordination).

 - Election to fill Officer vacancies:

 - Co-Secretaries – Smita Apte and Puneet Dewan

 The newly chosen Officers join previously elected 2022-23 Co-Treasurer Mary Murray, and 2021-22 Co-President Kayla Epting and Vice President Sara Dickerman, who have continued in their positions pending replacement.
 Kayla and Sara plan to transition out of Officer positions in January.
 Huge thanks to both of them, and congratulations to all!

 Also during the meeting:

 - Principal Hart fielded questions from the audience.
 In the wake of the gunshot murder of a student at Ingraham High School, safety at Garfield has been on many people’s minds.
 Dr. Hart, who started at Garfield in 2021, noted that the openness of the campus was unlike the facilities in Jackson, Mississippi, where he had spent most of his career in education.Dr.
 Hart urged families to advocate to the District for funding of strategies such as increased security staffing.
 The PTSA leadership plans to help with advocacy options.